THE CHRISTIAN FREEDOM HAS BEEN GRADUALLY TAKEN AWAY

 The main point of the article was that taking blood into the body in any way, including blood transfusions, was a violation of God’s law about the sanctity of blood.

-After World War II, there were two schools of thought among the leaders of Jehovah’s Witnesses.
-The school, stressing that eating blood was forbidden, had the upper hand, but The Watchtower of November 15, 1964, showed in detail how any use of blood was forbidden.
+After World War II, there were two schools of thought among Jehovah’s Witness leaders.
+One school taught that only eating blood was forbidden, while the other school taught that any use of blood was forbidden.
+The school, stressing that only eating blood was forbidden, had the upper hand, but The Watchtower of November 15, 1964, showed in detail how any use of blood was also forbidden.

 When I became a Witness in 1961, I was taught, on the basis of Acts 15:28, 29, that the use of blood in any form was forbidden.
-Therefore, it was not necessary to specify blood fractions.
+Therefore, it was not necessary to make statements regarding blood fractions.
 However, there was one exception, as we see in The Watchtower of September 15, 1958, page 575:

 Are we to consider the injection of serums such as diphtheria toxin antitoxin and blood fractions such as gamma globulin into the blood stream, for the purpose of building up resistance to disease by means of antibodies, the same as the drinking of blood or the taking of blood or blood plasma by means of transfusion?—N. P., United States.